hackersanddesigners/ww/README.md

 # ww

 This is the "user generated religion" installation.
 Once the Raspberry Pis are booted there should be an open network called "Wailing Wall".
-Join this network to make modifications manage the pis.
+Join this network to make modifications and manage the pis.

 ## WiFi